 6. Measure the inside of your cabinets.

-If you need some extra cabinet storage bins or shelves, you need to do this before you buy anything.
-Measure your cabinets' height, depth, and width opening BEFORE you buy any bins or other organizing items for the cabinets.
-If you don't, you will have to return the items you bought.
-Each kitchen cabinet is a little different depending on the way your door closes and the shelves that are inside the door.
-Sometimes the shelves have a lip around the edges resulting in a smaller shelf than you may think.
+If you need extra cabinet storage bins or shelves (Affiliate Link), you must do this before buying anything.
+Measure your cabinets' height, depth, and width opening BEFORE buying any bins or other cabinet organizing items.
+If you don't, you must return the items you bought.
+Each kitchen cabinet is a little different depending on how your door closes and the shelves (Affiliate Link) inside the door.
+Sometimes, the shelves (Affiliate Link) have a lip around the edges, resulting in a smaller shelf than you may think.

 ***AD*** from Released Repurpose Reorganize: My List Simplified journal is a wonderful organizing tool for planning a move or a renovation.
 Use it to corral all the to-dos.